Gers2017/gers2017.github.io/src/pages/posts/typescript-rust.md

 title: "Typescript + Rust = Trust"
 description: "Trust: Using Rust's Result and Some enum in Typescript"
-postdate: "7 Aug 2022"
+postdate: "August 7 2022"
 author: "Gers"
-tags:
+tags: [typescript, rust, language]
-    - typescript
-    - rust
 ---

 ## Have you ever wonder what would happen if Typescript and Rust had a baby?
 Because I did!